 - Monday 28th June: at the INHA, 2 rue Vivienne, from 2.00 pm to 7.00 pm

 Tuesday 29th June at the musée du quai Branly, in the Cinema Room

 from 9.00 am to 1.00 pm and from 3.00 pm to 7.00 pm

 These study days are the second event organised by the ACMAP group (Beyond the subject.
 Comparative studies of methods for action and presence).
 They examine "l'acte fou" (literally, "the mad act"), in a variety of cultural traditions and from the point of view of the following: India, ancient Greece, China and Rome, contemporary Japan and Guinea-Bissau.

 The "mad act" is the act that a given culture characterises in its language, words or references as a deviation, something that can be rejected, tolerated or magnified.
 The idea is as follows: working with the "mad act" should provide us with a lateral means of access to the analysis of the act that would not be open to us in another manner.

-Working on the "mad act" is, in the context of this singular act, pursuing the examination of the act, to the extent that this is possible by means of an enquiry into the different cultural characterisations of those psychisms that favour dynamics rather than seeking to establish a cartography of the soul's faculties.
-The analysis of the act enables us to displace the frontier between interior and exterior, or at least to see it move a little.
+Working on the "mad act" is, in the context of this singular act, pursuing the examination of the act by enquiring into the different cultural characterisations of the psychisms that favour the dynamics, rather than seeking to establish a cartography of the soul's faculties.
+The analysis of the act enables us to displace the frontier between interior and exterior, or at least to see it shift a little.
 This then becomes the ally of our group's approach; a group that intends to consider the interior as distinct from interiority and to suspend any premature use of concepts such as "the subject", "the person", "the me", or "the individual and the self".